Eleusinian Mysteries

 Dig deeper with Sebastian →

-Burkert reconstructs the experiential arc of the Greater Mysteries as a movement from darkness, fear, and simulated death to luminous joy, accomplished by the hierophant amid torchlight in the Telesterion.
+Burkert reconstructs the experiential structure of the Eleusinian initiation as a passage from nocturnal terror to luminous joy, anchored by the hierophant’s fire-rite in the Telesterion.

 Burkert, Walter, Homo Necans: The Anthropology of Ancient Greek Sacrificial Ritual and Myth, 1972supporting